mergermarket/api-entitlements-schema/README.md

 ### Statements

 Statements define what datasets can be returned.
+There must be at least one statement (otherwise no access would be allowed).

 ```json
 {